enactjs/docs/src/pages/docs/tutorials/introduction/index.md

 1. [Setup](../setup/) your application structure.
 2. Create [Hello, Enact!](../tutorial-hello-enact/) to learn the basics.
 3. Explore more advanced topics in [Kitten Browser](../tutorial-kitten-browser/).
-4. Create [Counter App](../tutorial-typescript-enact/) to understand concepts of TypeScript with Enact
+4. Create a [Counter App](../tutorial-typescript/) to understand concepts of TypeScript with Enact